Sarkozy's lawyer says L'Oreal heiress party funding case is flawed

 Sarkozy's predecessor Jacques Chirac, who ruled France from 1995 to 2007, was handed a two-year suspended jail sentence in December after a court found him guilty of misusing public funds for political purposes when he was mayor of Paris.

-(Additional reporting and writing by Emmanuel Jarry, John Irish and Alexandria Sage; Editing by Rosalind Russell)
+(Additional reporting by Emmanuel Jarry and John Irish; Editing by Pravin Char)